A computer’s motherboard connects all the components; if it fails, your computer may be rendered useless.

 Also Read: What are Front Panel Connectors on Motherboards?

 b.
 LED indicators

 LED indicators are used on some motherboards to show the status of various components.
 The number of LEDs and what they represent will depend on each manufacturer’s design.

-You will have to refer to your motherboard’s manual to understand what the LED lights entail.
+You must refer to your motherboard’s manual to understand what LED lights entail.

 5. Check Your Motherboard with a Second Set of Components

-One very radical approach you can take is to test your motherboard with another set of CPU, RAM, Hard Disk and Power Supply Unit.
+One radical approach you can take is to test your motherboard with another set of CPU, RAM, Hard Disk, and Power Supply units.

-If the issue persists, then the problem most certainly lies with the motherboard itself.
+If the issue persists, then the problem lies with the motherboard itself.

 Also Read: How to Tell if CPU is Bad or Dead?